A Unique Prototype – The Second Weems Made

 Longines Nacib Djezvidjian

-The first version of the Longines dual time Turkish pocket watch supplied to the agent Nacib Djezvidjian.
-This piece with serial number 2796658, was invoiced 22 October 1914, and utilized an extra gear wheel on the calibre 18.69N to operate the second time zone mechanism.
+The first version of the Longines dual time Turkish pocket watch that was patented (CH52579) supplied to the agent Nacib Djezvidjian This piece with serial number 2796658, was invoiced 22 October 1914, and utilized an extra gear wheel on the calibre 18.69N to operate the second time zone mechanism.

 These Turkish pocket watch movements were made more than a decade prior to the delivery of the very first Weems.
 They were repurposed by Longines and used in the production of the first two Weems prototypes with serial number (3585867 and 3585868).